SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Creating_a_DaaS_system_FAQ.md

 ### Is it possible to make a local backup of all data?

 This is currently not possible.
-We are taking regular backups of all systems that can be used by us to restore systems.
-You can always contact support if you would like to get access to a backup of your system.
+Skyline takes regular backups of all systems, which they can use to restore systems.
+If you want to get access to a backup of your system, please contact <daas@dataminer.services>.

 ### Is it possible to copy data from Azure and store it locally?

 You can use the DataMiner API to copy data from Azure at no additional subscription cost.
-Note that you will need a Site-To-Site VPN to gain access to the DataMiner API.
+This requires a site-to-site VPN connection.
+To set up this connection, contact <daas@dataminer.services>.

 ### How can a DaaS system connect to on-premises and cloud resources?